connoracox/connoracox/README.md

 - Creator of the [BreadBox App](https://github.com/connoracox/Capstone_Project_BreadBox_App.git)
 - I’m currently practicing and learning more about Express
+- My favorite technologies are Flask and React

 - How to reach me:
 - Email: connor.a.cox@gmail.com